Keep Your Dogs Safe

 Don’t Let Them Eat Foods They Shouldn’t

 Dogs explore with their mouths and scavenge for food in the case of Kilo.
 People drop things or leave them in reach by mistake.
-Kilo stole 3 seeds from black olives and hid them in his crate last night.
+Kilo has stolen chocolate, a raisin, onions, chips, nuts, cheese, chewing gum and sushi.
+Last night he stole 3 seeds from black olives and hid them in his crate.
 They look like kibble and he must have collected them one by one from the dish on the table or someone dropped them (we had guests).
 I hope he didn’t swallow any.
 I only found them as he climbed up, pawed his Christmas basket and stole a large pork skin roll still in a plastic wrapper that fell down.
 He snorted his way to his crate because it filled his mouth.

 Keep your dog safe by making sure items in your kitchen are tucked away out of reach or not left out on the counter.
 Many baking products such as baking powder and baking soda may be toxic if eaten alone.
 So are spices like nutmeg.
 Keep pantry doors closed or locked to help protect your dog from serious food-related illness.